dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/DatabaseTriggers.md

 ## Using the SIGNAL SQLSTATE Statement  {#SignalStmt}

 You can use a `SIGNAL SQLSTATE` statement within a trigger definition to abort and rollback the triggering action and any other triggers that may have fired along with that action.
-This statement also return an error or warning condition.
+This statement also returns an error with the specified SQLState (error code) and optional message text.

+`SIGNAL SQLSTATE` is often used in conjuction with a `WHEN` clause as a form of constraint, so that a DML statement can be conditionally rolled back if certain prerequisites are not met.
+{:. noteNote}

 Here are the two forms for specifying this statement: